JulianLang/faketastic/docs/getting-started.md

 ![Anatomy of Builder Fns](./assets/anatomy-of-builder-fns-2.jpg)

-We declare a range from `1 to 99`, but add the [canBe](./attached-fns/can-be.md) attachment to say, that the value can also be `-1`.
+We declare a range from `1 to 99`, but attach the [canBe](./attached-fns/can-be.md) function to say, that the value can also be `-1`.
 But wait, when will it be `-1`?
-The short answer is: with a change of 50%. `canBe` accepts not only the value it could be, but has further, but optional parameters.
-The full signature of it is:
+The short answer is: by 50/50 chance.
+But `canBe` has another, optional parameter that allows you to change the likelihood from 0.5 (50/50) to what ever you like:

 `function canBe(value: any, likelyhood = 0.5) {}`

-As we omit the `likelyhood` parameter, there is a 50/50 chance, that the original value gets replaced with the value given to `canBe`.
+As we omitted the `likelyhood` parameter, there is a 50/50 chance, that the original value gets replaced with the value given to `canBe`.

 #### Subtypes of AttachedFns

-This is just one example for a attached function.
+`canBe` is just one example for an attached function.
 In fact there are three sub-types of attached functions:

-1. **TreeReaderFns**: Skipping for now (not that important for usual models).
+1. **TreeReaderFns**: Skipping for now (not important for direct usage).
-2. **ArchitectFns**: Restructures the result of the builder function it is attached to.
-The most common example is `quantity`, that multiplies the call of a builder function and wraps their results into an array.
+2. **ArchitectFns**: Restructures the [build-tree](./topics/build-mechanism.md)-node it is attached to.
+The most common example is [quantity](./overview.md#architects).
 3. **ProcessorFns**: Changes or replaces the result of the builder function it is attached to. `canBe` and `map`, in fact, are processor functions.

 #### Build-Cycles